About Us

 To form a regional knowledge-action network of researchers and stakeholders that can evaluate needs, provide technical-scientific expertise, facilitate communication, and build cross-regional connections and capacity in climate adaptation from the community micro-level, to territorial meso-level, and macro-level of regional networks.

-What is NOAA CAP/RISA:
+What is the NOAA RISA Program?

-Working Groups
+Main Working Groups

 WG1: Governance and decision-making